AggelikiChal/AggelikiChal.github.io/_pages/talks.md

 # Talks

+- The complexity of deciding characteristic formulae in van Glabbeek's branching time spectrum, _Third International Workshop on Recent Advances in Concurrency and Logic (RADICAL 2023)_.

 - Counting computations with formulae: Logical characterisations of counting complexity classes, _The 48th International Symposium on Mathematical Foundations of Computer Science (MFCS 2023)_.